mme/awp-dojo/README.md

 On a fresh clone of this repo, you'll find that we've created a mock agent that represents all of the events needed to create an ACP compliant agent.
 To extend this to support your own integration, you'll need to:

-1. Edit `src/mastra-agent.ts` to add your new agent.
+1. Edit `src/examples/your-custom-http-agent.ts` to implement your own agent.
+2. Alternatively, edit `src/examples/your-custom-agent.ts` to implement a non http based integration.
-2. Read `src/app/api/sse/agentic_chat/route.ts` to understand what events need to be emitted on the agent side.
+3. Read `src/app/api/sse/agentic_chat/route.ts` to understand what events need to be emitted on the agent side.

 ## Project Structure

+- `src/examples` - Example agents
 - `src/app` - Next.js app router files
 - `src/components` - Reusable UI components
 - `src/demos` - Demo configuration and utilities